-If you were considering buying one of these year models, the CoPilot app is the easiest way to search for SUVs similar to Ford Escapes in your area.
+If you are considering buying one of these models, the CoPilot app is the easiest way to search for SUVs similar to Ford Escapes in your area.
 See all listings in your area and get alerted when a saved vehicle’s price drops or your leverage with the dealership increases.

 Which Years of Ford Escapes Have The Most Transmission Problems?

-According to Ford Escape owner complaints on forums such as carcomplaints.com and Reddit, model years 2014 and 2008 are the most common years for transmission problems in the Ford Escape, although year models 2006-2009 were also more prone to transmission problems than other model years.
+According to Ford Escape owner complaints on forums such as carcomplaints.com and Reddit, model years 2014 and 2008 are the most common years for transmission problems in the Ford Escape.
+However, year models 2006-2009 were also more prone to transmission problems than other models.

 Ford Escape Year Models With The Least Reliable Transmissions

-Additionally, owners of 2006-2009 models report higher rates of transmission problems than other years, so it might be a good idea to steer towards 2010 models and later.
+Additionally, owners of the 2006-2009 models report higher rates of transmission problems than other years, so it might be a good idea to steer towards the 2010 models and later.